-Many hospitals already have initiatives in place to improve the recognition and care of people with cognitive impairment.
-If you would like to submit a summary of your organisation's initiatives for publication on the cognitivecare.gov.au site submit your story or email email@example.com.
+As part of the Caring for Cognitive Impairment Campaign many hospitals shared their initiatives to improve the recognition and care of people with cognitive impairment.
+Stories about your initiatives are still welcome; to share your organisation's initiatives for publication on the cognitivecare.gov.au site submit your story or email firstname.lastname@example.org.

 You can read more about the Campaign on cognitivecare.gov.au

 By improving our knowledge and care practices, we can reduce the risk of harm in hospitals.
 In recognition of cognitive impairment, the Australian Commission on Safety and Quality in Health Care has included specific items in the National Safety and Quality Health Service (NSQHS) Standards (second edition) and Clinical Care Standards.
 The NSQHS Standards (second edition) include specific items addressing cognitive impairment.

 The Standards are designed to protect the public from harm and to improve the quality of health service provision.
 All hospitals and day procedure services and the majority of public dental services across Australia need to be assessed to the NSQHS Standards (second edition) from January 2019.